 - Reviewer scores and comments are confidential and are not available to individuals (including authors) outside of the review process.

 - The decision of the Program Committee to accept or decline any submission is final.

-- The assignment of presentation format for accepted submissions (for example, platform, plenary or poster session, poster symposium) is at the sole decision of the PAS Program Committee.
+- The assignment of presentation format for accepted submissions (for example, platform, plenary or poster session, poster symposium) is the sole decision of the PAS Program Committee.

-- If your submission is accepted, all presenters must give permission for their presentations to be recorded and for the recording to be used for academic purposes by Pediatric Academic Societies, Inc. (PAS).
+- If your submission is accepted, all oral abstract presenters must give permission for their presentations to be recorded and for the recording to be used for academic purposes by Pediatric Academic Societies, (PAS).
 This includes authorizing PAS to reproduce any and all video/audio recordings that are made of the participants during this event, without further compensation.
 The recordings will be made available only to registered participants.